Gryphon4200/PHP-Media-Playback-Server/README.md

 - **Real-Time File Monitoring**: Automatically refreshes when media folder contents change
 - **File Management**: View, select, and delete media files
 - **Responsive Web Interface**: Clean, user-friendly interface for media management

+### Remote Management
+While the media displays on the connected monitor, you can manage the server remotely from any device on the network:
+Upload new media files from your phone or computer
+Change preset configurations without touching the display hardware
+Monitor system status and file changes in real-time
+No need to physically access the display computer for content updates

+## Usage
+### Basic Operation
+Access the Interface: Navigate to http://your-server/php-media-server/
+Upload Files: Use the upload form at the bottom of the file list
+Manage Presets: Click "Presets" to configure preset assignments
+Select Media: Click on any file name to select/play it
+Delete Files: Click the "X" button next to any file to delete it
+### File Upload
+Supports common media formats (video, audio, images)
+Maximum file size configurable via PHP settings
+Real-time upload progress and error handling
+Automatic page refresh after successful upload
+### Preset Management
+Configure up to any number of presets
+Assign media files to preset slots
+Update preset configurations through the web interface
+### API Endpoints
+Endpoint	Method	Description
+index.php	GET	Main interface
+upload.php	POST	Handle file uploads
+check_changes.php	GET	JSON API for file monitoring

 ## Requirements